ucb-ee290c/ucb-ee290c.github.io/semesters/fa22/labs/lab2-tsi-flow/index.md

  | PutPartialData(A)| Put       | 1     | AccessAck (may have partial mask)|
  | AccessAck     (D)| Put       | 0     | N/A           |

-### 2.2 Testing if TSI is Responding Correctly
+### 2.2 Testing if SerialTL is Responding Correctly

-To test if TSI is working, read out the BootROM and confirm the contents are correct.
-To further confirm, we constructed a TSI packet to write some code into the DTIM (scratchpad) and read it back.
+To test if SerialTL is working, read out the BootROM and confirm the contents are correct.
+To further confirm, we constructed a SerialTL packet to write some code into the DTIM (scratchpad) and read it back.
 Let's try this process by hand, but there are two caviats we found out:

-1. To send/recieve a TSI packet, we construct/deconstruct the message according to TileLink and *flip the bit order (reverse every bit)*.
+1. To send/recieve a SerialTL packet, we construct/deconstruct the message according to TileLink and *flip the bit order (reverse every bit)*.

 2. OsciBear is 32 bits, but the data width is 64, which means *the upper 32 bits of data are always 0* on this chip, and we need to change the `mask` field accordingly.

-#### 2.2.1 Sending a TSI Read Request Packet (A Channel)
+#### 2.2.1 Sending a SerialTL Read Request Packet (A Channel)
-Construct an A Channel TSI packet yourself by trying to read the BootROM at `0x0001_0000`.
+Construct an A Channel SerialTL packet yourself by trying to read the BootROM at `0x0001_0000`.
 Remember both caviats above and assume `last` will always be high.
 You can express this in verilog or in other language that you feel comfortable in, and given a handy imaginary `$reverse(in)` block to reverse the bit order.

 ```
 $reverse({ __ , ... , __})
 ```

-#### 2.2.2 Recieving a TSI Read Reply Packet (D Channel)
+#### 2.2.2 Recieving a SerialTL Read Reply Packet (D Channel)
 What would you expect to read back if BootROM is the following?
 Just give us the `d_data` and the `d_mask`, remember caviat #2.
 ```assembly
 00010000 <_start>: